PerttuHamalainen/MediaAI/Syllabus.md

 <!--**Note:** The Jupyter exercises above use [Tensorflow](https://www.tensorflow.org/), which is the currently dominant deep learning library, although [PyTorch](https://pytorch.org/) is gaining in popularity.
 Those interested are encouraged to port the exercises to PyTorch!-->

 ## Project work ##
-The lectures and exercises should only take about half of the time.
+The lectures and exercises should only take about half of the time, and there's no need to complete all the exercises.
 The rest of the time is for project work that students can do either alone or in groups.
 You pass the course by submitting a report of the project (details in the lecture slides).

 Students can choose their project topics based on their own interests and learning goals.
 You could create something in Colab or Unity Machine Learning agents, or if you'd rather not write any code, using (supposedly) artist-friendly tools like [RunwayML](https://runwayml.com/) to create something new and/or interesting is also ok.
 For example, one could generate song lyrics using https://theselyricsdonotexist.com/, and use them to compose and record a song.